oracle-livelabs/developer/python-flask-web-application-with-ords-apis/workshop/lab-1-application-oracle-rest-api-walkthrough/application-oracle-rest-api-walkthrough.md

     ```
   ![Opening the Python application](images/export-flask-dev-env.png " ")

     > 🚨 *For PC/Windows users, starting Flask is straightforward.
 After you've activated your Virtual Environment, you may need to pip install `Flask` and `Folium`.
-Once complete you may use the following command to start Flask:*
+Once complete, you may use the following command to start Flask:*

     ```
     <copy>flask --app lab_1_app.py run</copy>